watson-developer-cloud/watsonx-orchestrate-developer-toolkit/agent_knowledge/search-with-milvus/search-with-watsonx-data-milvus.md

-# How to set up Agent Knowledge with the on-premise watsonx.data Milvus in watsonx Orchestrate CP4D
+# How to set up Agent Knowledge in watsonx Orchestrate CP4D with watsonx.data Milvus CP4D and watsonx.ai CP4D
-This document explains how to set up Agent Knowledge with the Milvus service from watsonx.data on Cloud Pak for Data (on-prem) as the external knowledge source in watsonx Orchestrate CP4D.
+This document explains how to set up watsonx.data Milvus CP4D as a content repository of Agent Knowledge in watsonx Orchestrate CP4D by using the embedding model in watsonx.ai CP4D.

 ## Before you begin
 1. Provision a watsonx.data instance
-    * watsonx.data on Cloud Pak for Data (on-prem): follow [this doc](https://www.ibm.com/docs/en/cloud-paks/cp-data/5.0.x?topic=services-watsonxdata) to install and set up watsonx.data on Cloud Pak for Data
+    * watsonx.data on Cloud Pak for Data (on-prem): follow [this doc](https://www.ibm.com/docs/en/cloud-paks/cp-data/5.2.x?topic=installing-administering-cloud-pak-data) to install and set up watsonx.data on Cloud Pak for Data
 2. Add an Milvus service in the watsonx.data console
-    * watsonx.data on Cloud Pak for Data (on-prem): [Adding a Milvus service](https://www.ibm.com/docs/en/watsonx/watsonxdata/2.0.x?topic=milvus-adding-service)
+    * watsonx.data on Cloud Pak for Data (on-prem): [Adding a Milvus service](https://www.ibm.com/docs/en/watsonxdata/standard/2.2.x?topic=milvus-adding-service)
+3. This guide focuses on how to setup watsonx.data Milvus CP4D as the content repository.
+For how to setup watsonx.ai CP4D and watsonx Orchestrate CP4D, please refer to the relevant documents.

 ## Table of contents
 * [Step 1: Collect Milvus connection info](#step-1-collect-milvus-connection-info)